falkheiland/user-config/README.md

 ```

 Open and edit each of the files from the result above in an editor of your choice.
+The `./user-config/tipi-compose.env` contains the necessary env vars for the traefik reverse proxy - it is essential to edit this properly.

 ## Getting started